JTyler13/JT-MPOX/README.md

 -   All entries must follow the submission formats outlined below.
 -   All entries must include a max 1000 word report to accompany the forecast analyses.
 This can be as a separate PDF/hmtl or incorporated into a quarto/jupyter notebook.

+## How to Win!

+Awards will be given across two categories:

+1. The team with the closest forecast, as measured by Root Mean Squared Error.

+2. The team with the most interesting report.

+The winners will be selected by the SPHERE-PPL Team and will be invited to present their forecasts at the next Annual Meeting, with travel covered by the project.

 ## How to Submit

+If you forked the repo, congratulations, you have already entered the contest.
+We will run the [Forecast AggregatoR](https://github.com/SPHERE-PPL/Forecast-AggregatoR) the day following the close of the contest and your repo will be collated with the entries.

-We are in the process of building back-end architecture to automatically find all forked repos and enter them into the contest but in the interim, please send an email to [contest@sphere-ppl.org](mailto:contest@sphere-ppl.org) with a link to the public github repo.
+If you did not fork the repo, please send an email to [contest\@sphere-ppl.org](mailto:contest@sphere-ppl.org) with a link to your public github repo where your forecast and report are stored.
+These will then be collated with the other entries.

-The entries should be saved in the submission folder with the forecast estimates saved as a csv (i.e. forecast.csv) and the report saved as a pdf, html or a quarto md (i.e. report.pdf, report.html or report.qmd).
-The forecast estimates must contain three columns: WHO region, month start date and Estimate (see example in the repo).

 ## Connect with the Community

-This contest has a page on our SPHERE-PPL Zulip where teams can message and get clarification/advice.
-We will also be monitoring the contest repo.
-Regular updates will be posted on both platforms.
+You can join our Zulip [here](https://sphereppl.zulipchat.com/join/olwtpi7g3wbyh5mxv4uwipaw/) and check out our events page to see the next online catch-up.

 ## License